The closure ordering conjecture on local Arthur packets of classical groups: Enhanced Shahidi Conjecture

-In this subsection, we discuss certain known cases regarding Working Hypotheses \ref{assumption} and give a new proof of Conjecture \ref{Enhanced Shahidi conjecture} for \texorpdfstring{$\Sp_{2n}$}{} and split \texorpdfstring{$\SO_{2n+1}$}{}.
+In this subsection, we discuss certain known cases regarding Working Hypotheses \ref{assumption} and give a new proof of Conjecture \ref{Enhanced Shahidi conjecture} for \texorpdfstring{$\Sp_{2n}(F)$}{} and split \texorpdfstring{$\SO_{2n+1}(F)$}{}.

-Working Hypotheses \ref{assumption} (1) essentially says that the Aubert-Zelevinsky involution should be compatible with endoscopic transfer, and it is known to be true for many groups. \begin{thm}[{\cite[\S A]{Xu17}}] Let $\RG=\Sp_{2n}$ or quasi-split $\SO_n$ and let $\psi$ be a local Arthur parameter of $G$.
-Then
+Working Hypotheses \ref{assumption}(1) essentially says that the Aubert-Zelevinsky involution should be compatible with endoscopic transfer, and it is known to be true for many groups.
+For example, it is true for quasi-split classical groups as we recall in Theorem \ref{dual packets} in the next section.